dosemu2/dosemu2/doc/README.txt

        terminal display screen.
      * compute the unicode values of characters pasted into dosemu.

+   The default is to use "", which denotes the current locale, and is usually the right setting.

+   If you set a DOS external character set, then it is to the user to load a proper DOS font (cp437.f16, cp850.f16 or cp852.f16 on the console).

          $_internal_char_set = "XXX"

    where XXX is one of:
     "cp437", "cp737", "cp773", "cp775", "cp850", "cp852", "cp857", "cp860",
     "cp861", "cp862", "cp863", "cp864", "cp865", "cp866", "cp869", "cp874"
+    "cp895", "cp1125", "cp1251", "bg-mik"

    The internal character set is used to: